Aditya-aot/aditya-aot/README.md

 #### I am Python Django Developer

-- 🌱 I’m currently learning Django , Machine Learning
+- 🌱 I’m currently learning Django , Machine Learning and other cool tech
 - 👯 I’m open to any collaboration
 - 🤔 I’m looking for help with any of my Repositories
 - 💬 Ask me about Python